joelagnel/joelfernandes.org/_posts/2018-06-15-rcu-dynticks.md

-The kernel's `dynticks-idle` mode is a mode of a CPU in which the CPU is idle and the scheduler clock tick has been turned off to save power and let the CPU go into a lower power state.
+The kernel's `dynticks-idle` mode is a mode of a CPU in which the CPU is idle and the scheduler clock tick has been turned off to save power and let the CPU to continue to be in lower power state for a long time.
 Also known as NO_HZ.

 A CPU in this mode presents some challenges to RCU.
 This is because an RCU grace period completion depends on RCU knowing that a CPU has transitioned